Frequently Asked Questions About Orthodontics

 What is the difference between an orthodontist and a dentist, and who should I see for teeth alignment?

-Orthodontists complete three additional years of specialized training after dental school, focusing on aligning teeth and correcting bites.
-For treatments like braces or clear aligners, it’s best to see an orthodontist for expert care.
+Orthodontists are all dentists who complete three additional years of specialized training after dental school, focusing on aligning teeth, guiding jaw growth, and correcting bite. problems. Â For treatments such as braces or clear aligners, seeing an orthodontist ensures care from a specialist with advanced training in orthodontics.

 Can I make all my appointments in the afternoon after school and late in the day?